 Next, we follow the classic 3-2-1 Rule for Back-Ups: three copies of the data, two backup copies on different media and one located offsite.
 The first two are relatively easy: You can off-load the media directly to your computer’s internal hard drive all contained within a folder called “Clients”.
 You can edit within this folder, then create a backup to an external hard drive daily.
 For the back-up, you can use FreeFileSync, an open-source program that can quickly and easily sync your work drive with your back-up drive.

-Then comes to the off-site backup, which is where things become complicated due to the plethora of cloud services available video storage 2nowadays.
+Then comes to the off-site backup, which is where things become complicated due to the plethora of cloud services available nowadays.
 Amazon (AWS), Microsoft (Azure), and Google (Google Storage) all have cloud-based platforms available and deciding between the three can seem daunting, but you can breakdown the essential info and see why Google’s services is a great choice.

 Performance is a critical factor to consider, especially for video.
 Zach Bjornsoon has a great write-up on his blog, where he tested each cloud platform’s upload and download performance.
 You can check out the article for a deep dive but the gist of it is: Azure performs better for files smaller than 1 MB, AWS performs better for between 1 – 5MB and Google beats them both out for anything larger than 5MB.
 Since we are uploading hundreds of gigabytes of data, it’s clear that Google’s services would suit our needs best.